microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

     vector<uint32_t, M> inputVector = SomeFunction(args);

     // Below the physical calculations are replaced by NN evaluation
-    // the Matrix and Bias are trained offline and loaded to memor
+    // the Matrix and Bias are trained offline and loaded to memory.

     // layer0 = inputVector*inputMatrix + biasVector0
     // The matrix and bias are loaded from memory at offsets : moffset0 and boffset0